alexandrelamberty/dotfiles/scripts/README.md

 # Scripts

-Most of theses scripts are generic, some require specific softwares.
-Some other require a little tweak depending on the hardware they run.
+Most of theses scripts are generic, some require specific software.
+Some other require a little tweak depending on the hardware of the operating system they run on.

 I don't want to start splitting theses scripts!